Faculty Learning Communities

-- FLCs provide a flexible professional development structure that supports learning of any topic—instructional technologies, cultural competency, the scholarship of teaching and learning— necessary to keep faculty up-to-date with changes in the demographics of their students and the culture of higher education.
+- Provide a flexible professional development structure to support learning of any topic — instructional technology, cultural competency, the scholarship of teaching and learning — necessary to keep faculty up-to-date with changes in student demographics and an evolving higher education culture.

-- FLCs increase communication and collaboration amongst faculty who, by the nature of their work in individual classrooms, are often isolated from their colleagues.
+- Increase communication and collaboration among faculty who, by the nature of their work in individual classrooms, are often isolated from colleagues.

 Faculty Learning Communities Scholarly Works

 2012 Faculty Learning Communities Project Evaluation